There’s a lot of confusion about what the word “addiction” really means. It can make it really difficult to tell if you have a problem.

 - Your drug or alcohol use interferes with your daily life or your relationships.
 Over time, your behavior gets more and more out of control.
 Your time and money go to drugs and alcohol in place of your other responsibilities.
 Other people start to become frustrated with your behavior.

 - You have less and less awareness of the negative consequences.
 The longer you use, the less you notice how it’s affecting you and the people around you.
 Even extremely severe negative consequences, like having a child removed from the home by CPS, are not enough to motivate you to stop.
 Often other people notice that your drug or alcohol use is a problem before you do.

 Not everyone who uses drugs or alcohol fits this description.
 But you also don’t have to be addicted for it to cause problems in your life!
 Many people recognize the negative impact drugs and alcohol have on their lives and decide to cut back or quit on their own.
 Once things progress to the point of addiction, it becomes extremely difficult to stop without help.

-If you think you might be addicted to drugs or alcohol, take our addiction screen to find out if you are at risk.
+If you think you might be addicted to drugs or alcohol, take our free and confidential addiction test to find out if you are at risk.
 Be open to feedback from other people who might express concern.
 A doctor or therapist can help you explore treatment options.

 Addiction and other mental illnesses

 Many people who live with addiction also have at least one other type of mental illness .
 You might hear professionals call this dual diagnosis or co-occurring disorders.
 Treatment for co-occurring disorders is most effective when it addresses each of the conditions rather than just focusing on one or the other.
 Fortunately, many of the treatments for addiction also address other mental illnesses, and vice versa.